 Admittedly, this lack of contextual awareness isn’t something that Alexa deals with – which is surprising considering that the Echo doesn’t come from the company with 20-plus years of search engine experience.

 The best comparison for Google Home, obviously, is the Amazon Echo.
-They both have identical functions, draw music from the same sources and are stumped, largely, by the same set of questions.
-And while the Echo is still the more formidable of the two thanks to the dozens of developers who have created bespoke commands, the Home is – at worst – about six months behind in development.
+They both have identical functions, fetch music from similar sources and are stumped, largely, by the same set of questions.
+While the Echo is still the more formidable of the two thanks to the dozens of developers who have created bespoke commands, the Home is – at worst – about six months behind in development.